SONIC VELOCITY/VARIABLE DENSITY

 SNC/VDL Sonic Velocity/Variable Density

-- DT Delta Time (∆t): a measurement of the travel time of the first arrival (known normally as P-wave arrival)
+• DT Delta Time (∆t): A measurement of the travel time of the first arrival (known formally as P-wave arrival)

-- VDL Variable Density Log: a graphic presentation of the full wave recorded at a receiver with respect to depth
+• VDL Variable Density Log: A graphic presentation of the full wave recorded at a receiver concerning the depth

-The sonic tool needs to be centralized and conducted in fluid filled boreholes of water or drilling mud.
-In shallow wells, pressure gradient can affect the logs along with borehole diameters.
+The sonic tool needs to be centralized and conducted in fluid-filled boreholes of water or drilling mud.
+In shallow wells, a pressure gradient can affect the logs along with borehole diameters.
 Lithological correlation is possible with drill cuttings, core, or other geophysical measurements.